bryancabansay/reactjs-hq-base-code/README.md

 1. Never use class based components except for [ErrorBoundary](https://reactjs.org/docs/error-boundaries.html) class.
 2. Always use [hooks](https://reactjs.org/docs/hooks-overview.html).
-3. Use [async and await](https://javascript.info/async-await) instead of [promises](https://javascript.info/promise-basics) to prevent then-catch chain hell.
+3. Use [async and await](https://javascript.info/async-await) instead of [promises](https://javascript.info/promise-basics) to prevent then-catch chain hell (except for using axios in API calls).
 4. Always use interfaces for props definition for each component.
 5. Use enums wherever appropriate.
 6. Use color constants for hex colors (/src/theme/color.ts).